 Hema joined Watsi on May 23rd, 2016.
 Five years ago, Hema joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hema's most recent donation supported Em, an 18-year-old student from Cambodia, to fund contracture release surgery.
+Hema's most recent donation supported Ezra, an energetic 11-year-old from Kenya, to fund treatment for his birth condition.

 Hema has funded healthcare for 59 patients in 12 countries.